ggracee17/ggracee17/README.md

 ### Hi there 👋 I'm Xingyu (Grace) Shen

-I'm a recent university graduate with Computer Science (AI) major.
+I'm a recent university graduate a BSc degree in Computer Science, majoring in AI.
 I enjoy analysing and solving problems, and have a keen interest in designing and building innovative applications.

 ### 🌱 I’m currently learning